 So let there be light!
 From whimsical twinkles to moody flames, we’ve come up with a few suggestions on how to brighten your back yard when the sun goes down.

 Nothing says festive like a few light strings.
 You can weave them through the trees, use them to decorate a railing or hang them from the inside eaves of your patio area.
 Simple white lights always look pretty.
 But if you’re looking for something with a little more flair, try a string with a splash of color, or one with a whimsically shaped covers like the photo below.

 Safety tip: Only use light strings meant for the outdoors.

 Looking to set a romantic mood or add a dose of serenity?
 Try a few candles.
-You can decorate an outdoor table with a collection of pillars or even a candelabra.
+You can decorate an outdoor table with a collection of pillars.
 If you’re worried about open flames, opt for flameless or electronic candles.
 And don’t count out floating votives — they make a pretty addition to a backyard pool or fountain.
 If you’re sans both, get the same effect by adding them to a few large bowls filled with water.

 Safety tip: Keep lit candles away from flora and fauna–you don’t want your yard going up in flames.

 Whether glass, metal or paper, lanterns are an easy way to give your backyard vintage appeal.
 String them individually from tree branches or place them thoughtfully on outdoor tables.
 Lanterns also look really beautiful when paired with pillar candles as part of a patio table centerpiece.

 Want to really surprise guests with your creativity?
 Hang a few lanterns from the inside of your patio umbrella.
 It’s an unexpected way to shed a little light on an outdoor dinner.